kickstartDS/kickstartDS/packages/tools/docusaurus/README.md

 Or see some background about component modules specifically:<br/>
 https://www.kickstartds.com/docs/foundations/modules

-See `CHANGELOG.md` for version history!
+See `CHANGELOG.md` for version history.

 ## Contributing